Maden-maxi/NewPostApp/README.md

 * In order to run the end-to-end tests, you will also need to have the [Java Development Kit (JDK)][jdk] installed on your machine.
 Check out the section on [end-to-end testing](#e2e-testing) for more info.

+#### MongoDB
+Also, you need install mongoDB on your local machine for working with data Please, read install manual [Install MongoDB on linux](https://docs.mongodb.com/manual/administration/install-on-linux/) Manual for windows users [Install MongoDB in Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)

 We have preconfigured `npm` to automatically run `bower` so we can simply do: